FEntwumS/FEntwumS.NetlistViewer/README.md

 port and that the provided address is reachable.

 If you are using a local backend installation, please file a bug report.

+## I get an error telling me to update one of my OneWare Studio plugins, but I am unable to do so because I depend on the specific version that is installed

+To ensure that all the OneWare Studio plugins the netlist viewer depends on are installed, a check is run.
+If this check fails for you, for example due to using an older version of a certain plugin, you can tick the `Continue if errors occur during dependency installation` checkbox in the experimental section of the Netlist Viewer's settings.
+By enabling this setting, the result of the check is ignored.
+This means that **you are on your own**!
+Will it may look as if everything is working as intended, this configuration is **not** supported and can stop working without notice.